swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/Concurrency.md

 Perform concurrent work on the DocC model.

 DocC is, generally speaking, performing a sequence of operations on a set of documentation topics.
-Since the compilaton is a pipeline, you mostly do work serially as each stage's input is the previous stage's output.
+Since the compilation is a pipeline, you mostly do work serially as each stage's input is the previous stage's output.

 When working serially becomes a bottleneck, use a suitable method from a small number of `Collection` extensions that synchronously perform concurrent work on multiple threads but keep the complexity of your code manageable.